TheBLVD/wordpress-subclub/readme.txt

 By using this plugin, you agree to the terms and conditions of the third-party service.
 It is your responsibility to ensure compliance with any applicable laws and regulations regarding data transmission and privacy.

+== Installation ==

+= From your WordPress dashboard =

+1. Navigate to `Plugins` -> `Add New`.
+2. In the search field, type `sub.club` and click `Search Plugins`.
+3. Once you have found the plugin, click `Install Now`.
+4. After the plugin is installed, click `Activate`.
+5. Go to https://sub.club/login and set up your creator account.
+Make sure to configure Stripe!
+6. Navigate to the Settings section in your WordPress admin dashboard.
+7. Click on the sub.club settings section.
+8. Enter your sub.club API key in the provided field and save the changes.

+= From WordPress.org =

+1. Download the `sub.club` plugin from the WordPress.org plugin repository.
+2. Navigate to `Plugins` -> `Add New` in your WordPress dashboard.
+3. Click `Upload Plugin` and choose the downloaded zip file.
+4. Click `Install Now` and then `Activate`.
+5. Go to https://sub.club/login and set up your creator account.
+Make sure to configure Stripe!
+6. Navigate to the Settings section in your WordPress admin dashboard.
+7. Click on the sub.club settings section.
+8. Enter your sub.club API key in the provided field and save the changes.

+= Manual Installation =

+1. Download the `sub.club` plugin from the WordPress.org plugin repository.
+2. Unzip the downloaded file.
+3. Upload the `subclub` directory to the `/wp-content/plugins/` directory on your web server.
+4. Navigate to `Plugins` in your WordPress dashboard and activate the `sub.club` plugin.
+5. Go to https://sub.club/login and set up your creator account.
+Make sure to configure Stripe!
+6. Navigate to the Settings section in your WordPress admin dashboard.
+7. Click on the sub.club settings section.
+8. Enter your sub.club API key in the provided field and save the changes.

 == Frequently Asked Questions ==

 = Does this plugin require any configuration? =

-Yes, once you have installed and activated the sub.club plugin, you need to set your sub.club API key:
+Yes.
+To use sub.club with WordPress, please follow these steps:
+1. Install the sub.club WordPress plugin
+2. Go to https://sub.club/login and set up your creator account.
+Make sure to configure Stripe!

-   - Navigate to the `Settings` section in your WordPress admin dashboard.
+3. Navigate to the Settings section in your WordPress admin dashboard.
-   - Click on the `sub.club` settings section.
+4. Click on the sub.club settings section.
-   - Enter your sub.club API key in the provided field and save the changes.
+5. Enter your sub.club API key in the provided field and save the changes.

 = How do I create a premium post? =